MJKWoolnough/errors/README.md

 ```
 WithContext wraps an error, adding textural context to the error message.

-The underlying error can be accessed via the Underlying method.
+The wrapped error can be accessed via the Unwrap method.

 A nil error will not be wrapped